b02k11/Docsify/document.md

 };
 ```
 ## mergeNavbar
-you can merge the navigation bar for the smaller screens
+You can merge the navigation bar for the smaller screens
 ```
 window.$docsify = {
   mergeNavbar: true,
 };
 ```
 ## name
-you can give a name to your website as it appears into the sidebar:
+You can give a name to your website as it appears into the sidebar:
 ```
 window.$docsify = {
   name: 'docsify',
 };
 ```
 ## nativeEmoji
-You can also use emoji in your contents
+You can also use emoji in your contents.To use the emoji turn on the nativeEmoji to true in index.html and use the emoji as per given exampel.
 ```
 window.$docsify = {
   nativeEmoji: true,